apomorovv/vanguard-multi-asset-portfolio/docs/ibm_qpu_experiment.md

 - the best QPU-guided support improved or did not improve the warm start;
 - hardware depth and error reduced candidate quality relative to ideal simulation.

-Do not claim:

-- a full 2,000-asset quantum optimization;
-- global optimality from QPU sampling;
-- quantum speedup from QPU usage time alone;
-- quantum advantage without an equal-budget classical comparison.